pabloscript/jQuery_To-do_list/README.md

 Functionalities to be added:
 1. items editing
+2. clear all completed items
-2. storing items in JSON file with Ajax
+3. storing items in JSON file with Ajax
-3. re-write CSS to SCSS, use flexbox
+4. re-write CSS to SCSS, use flexbox
-4. enhance styling
+5. enhance styling
+6. fix viewing for items longer than the item field

 Author: Pawel Kozicki